Intranet definition, what is an intranet?

 What is the purpose of an intranet?

-The main purpose is to facilitate efficient, transparent, participative and inclusive communication and to make it easier for employees to collaborate, find and share information, tools, internal competence and knowledge.
-Ultimately, this will boost efficiency, flexibility, organizational cohesion and productivity.
+An intranet's main purpose is to facilitate efficient, transparent, participative, and inclusive internal company communication.
+An intranet makes it easier for employees to collaborate, find and share information, resources, internal competence and knowledge.
+Ultimately, if designed and maintained, an intranet can boost efficiency, flexibility, organizational cohesion and productivity.

 What is an intranet site?